elastic/kibana/rfcs/text/0016_buildkite.md

 Jenkins supports scheduled builds via a Cron-like syntax, and can spread scheduled jobs out.
 For example, if many jobs are scheduled to run every day at midnight, a syntax is available that will automatically spread the triggered jobs evenly out across the midnight hour.

+#### Container support

+Jenkins has support for using Docker to [run containers for specific stages in a Pipeline](https://www.jenkins.io/doc/book/pipeline/docker/).
+It is effectively a wrapper around `docker run`.
+There are few conveniences, and figuring out how to do things like mount the workspace into the container is left up to the user.
+There are also gotchas that are not well-documented, such as the fact that the user running inside the container will be automatically changed using `-u`, which can cause issues.

+Though we have control over the agents running our jobs at Elastic, and thus all of the container-related tooling, it is not currently easy for the Operations team to manage our container tooling.
+We are mostly dependent on another team to do this for us.

 ### Desired

 #### Customization